wpilibsuite/wpilib-docs/source/docs/zero-to-robot/step-4/creating-test-drivetrain-program-cpp-java-python.rst

             ```

             ```python
-            import wpilib           # Used to get the joysticks import wpilib.drive     # Used for the DifferentialDrive class import rev              # REV library
+            import wpilib                            # Used to get the joysticks from wpilib import DifferentialDrive     # Used for the DifferentialDrive class import rev                               # REV library
             ```

    .. tab-item:: CTRE-Phoenix5